devfernandoa/giti/README.md

 ## Features

+- **Status**: Checks the status of the repository before making changes.
 - **Regular Commits**: Add, commit, and push changes with a single command.
 - **Tagging**: Create and push a tag using the tag version as the commit message.
 - **Interactive Prompts**: Confirms before making changes, so you don't accidentally push something.